tractr/directus-sync/website/docs/features/seed.md

 sidebar_position: 2
 ---

-# Seed Data Management
+# Seed Data

 Directus Sync provides tools to manage seed data - initial or reference data for your collections.
-This feature helps maintain consistent test data across environments.

 ## Overview